Advisicon/advisicon/nttg/usability-interviews/observations.markdown

 "It isn't really an 890 process."

-The user was expecting to see a hyperlink to the Order 1000 Process documents from the committees (since the committees where the people working on developing the process documents), but it wasn't listed.
+The user was expecting to see a hyperlink to the Order 1000 Process documents from the committees (since the committees were the people working on developing the process documents), but it wasn't listed.

 > So, I'm going to go back.
 Because, that wasn't helpful.